 ID Implementation Strategy 2014 Priority Resources Timeframe Responsibility Status 2024 Priority LU-7.2 Expand the Scope of Adequate Public Facilities Regulations s Medium Policy Intermediate F PC, TC, FC, POC, VFD, No Progress High With the changing public facilities regs in the RECOMMENDATIONS: Regulations should be ulations and ex pand as needed.
 LU-7.3 Proactive Adequate Public Facilities Determinations Low Policy Long PC No Progress High The Town Water and Sewer capacity is known RECOMMENDATIONS: The County could be he Identifying areas that cannot be served is essention elpful is conductin • • • exation studies.
-LU-7.4 Coordination of Land Use and Utility Capacity High Policy Intermediate CPC, WSB, PC, TC Completed N/A Shepherdstown runs a private water and sew more customers to keep sewer processing costs I RECOMMENDATIONS: Hire a consultant to in ower for current c ustomers.
-The ca apacity of Town's utility system is coord inated with the Natura al & Environmental Resources Goal prote er, air and other nat preserve the overall
+LU-7.4 Coordination of Land Use and Utility Capacity High Policy Intermediate CPC, WSB, PC, TC Completed N/A Shepherdstown runs a private water and sewer plant and this utility capacity is being advertised to nearby subdivisions because the Town requires more customers to keep sewer processing costs lower for current customers.
+The capacity of Town's utility system is coordinated with the County.
+RECOMMENDATIONS: Hire a consultant to interface with the County to plan infrastructure capacities in areas around Town.
+Natura al & Environmental Resources Goal prote er, air and other nat oreserve the overall